Hold on with me here for a second while I explain.

 If FOMO (fear of missing out) has not taken over yet, then you don’t understand the magnitude of these speakers!
 They are the go-to leaders in social media to find out best practices, tips, strategies for growth, and just the best inspiration a person could ask for.

-For just $197 (and only $147 until May 20th), you can take part in this virtual day of training.
-Beyond just the presentations and the live Q&A, we will have a guidebook to walk you through taking notes during the various topics.
+For just $197 (but only until August 31, 2017 – then the price goes up to $247), you can take part in this virtual day of training by gaining access to all of the recordings and resources from the live event.
+Beyond just the presentations we will have a guidebook to walk you through taking notes during the various topics.
 This is a “get training and feel ready to take action for your school” kind of day!

 It’s a well-known secret.
 You have to hang around awesome people.
 And in professional development for social media – this is the best there is.